Fechavirus

 Does fechavirus occur outside the shelter setting?

-At this point, we do not know the significance of fechavirus in pet cats.
+We do not currently know the significance of fechavirus in pet cats.
+It is possible that fechavirus occurs outside the shelter environment as a mild or asymptomatic infection, but that it causes more significant disease outbreaks in the shelter environment.
 Shelter cats are under unique stresses, related to their change in environment, potential crowding, and other stressors.
 Stress is known to suppress the immune system in many species, including cats.
-It is possible that fechavirus occurs outside of the shelter environment as a mild or asymptomatic infection, but that it is capable of causing more significant disease outbreaks in the shelter environment.

-It is also possible that this virus is a new virus that is not yet circulating significantly outside of the shelter setting.
-At this time, research is ongoing to determine the significance of fechavirus in the pet cat population.
+It is also possible that this virus is not yet circulating significantly outside of the shelter setting.
+Research is ongoing to determine the significance of fechavirus in the pet cat population.

 What are the clinical signs of fechavirus?

 The most common signs associated with fechavirus are diarrhea (in approximately 80% of infected cats) and vomiting (in approximately 60% of infected cats).
 Vomiting is often seen first, with diarrhea developing one to two days later.
-Other signs, which are observed less frequently, include anorexia and lethargy.
+Other signs include anorexia and lethargy, which are observed less frequently.

-Signs typically develop 5-7 days after exposure to an infected cat and persist for a total of 5-7 days.
+Signs typically develop five to seven days after exposure to an infected cat and persist for a total of five to seven days.

 How is fechavirus diagnosed?

-At this time, there is no commercially available test for fechavirus.
-In a research setting, the virus can be identified via complex genetic analysis, but this is not a tool that is available to most veterinarians.
+There is currently no commercially available test for fechavirus.
+In a research setting, the virus can be identified via complex genetic analysis, but this tool is not available to most veterinarians.

-If your cat is presented to the veterinarian for vomiting and diarrhea, your veterinarian will begin with a thorough physical exam.
+If your cat is presents to the veterinarian for vomiting and diarrhea, your veterinarian will begin with a thorough physical exam.
 Next, your veterinarian will test your cat for common intestinal parasites, including intestinal worms and Giardia.
-Your veterinarian may also recommend blood tests, radiographs (X-rays), and/or abdominal ultrasound to rule out common causes of vomiting.
+Your veterinarian may also recommend blood tests to check organ function, radiographs (X-rays), and/or abdominal ultrasound to rule out common causes of vomiting or diarrhea.

 What is the treatment for fechavirus?

-If your veterinarian suspects fechavirus, your cat will receive supportive care in order to control clinical signs and prevent dehydration.
-Your veterinarian may recommend subcutaneous or intravenous fluids, injectable anti-nausea medication, antidiarrhea medication, and a bland, easily digestible diet.
+If your veterinarian suspects fechavirus, they will provide supportive care to control clinical signs and prevent dehydration.
+Your veterinarian may recommend subcutaneous or intravenous fluids, injectable anti-nausea medication (such as maropitant, famotedine, or omeprazole), antidiarrhea medication (moist typically metronidazole), probiotic supplements, and a bland, easily digested diet.

 What is the prognosis for fechavirus?